List of rivers of Madhya Pradesh: Chhoti Mahanadi

+Narmada Basin: Narmada

+The Narmada basin, hemmed between Vindhya and Satpura ranges, extends over an area of 98796 km2 and lies on the northern extremity of the Deccan Plateau.
+The basin covers large areas in the states of Madhya Pradesh (82%), Gujarat (12%) and a comparatively smaller area in Maharashtra (4%) and in Chhattisgarh (2%).
+60% of the basin is made up of arable land, 35% is forest cover and 5% is made up of other types of land such as grassland or wasteland.

+Tributaries

+Many rivers like Tawa, Hiran, Shankar, Sher, Dudhi, Kolar Kaweri major tributary of Narmada in Madhya Pradesh.

-Mahi Basin
+Mahi Basin: Mahi

 In Madhya Pradesh the Mahi Basin consists of the headwaters of the Mahi in Dhar and Jhabua districts; and the headwaters of the Anas River and Panam River in Jhabua District.

 This river crosses tropic of Cancer twice.

 Tapi Basin: Tapti

 The Narmada, the Mahi and the Tapti River (Tapi) all flow westward into the Gulf of Khambat, of the Arabian Sea.
 The 724 km long Tapti is agriculturally very important as it drains an area of over 65,145sq km spread over Madhya Pradesh, Maharashtra and Gujarat.
 This river originates at a height of 762m in Betul district of Madhya Pradesh (to the south of the Satpura Range).
 The Tapti journeys almost parallel to the Narmada, though it is much shorter in length than the Narmada and has a smaller catchment area.

-Godavari Basin
+Godavari Basin: Wainganga

 In Madhya Pradesh the Godavari Basin consists of the headwaters of the Kanhan, including the Pench, and the headwaters of the Wainganga River.
+Wardha River, originating near Multai, is also part of the Godavari Basin.
+Wardha originates in the Satpura Range and flows into the Wainganga river to form the Pranhita river which finally joins the Godavari river.